 Open the package

 When you open the box, check the instructions and make sure all the parts are there.
 Grab a drill/driver, some drill bits and a pencil to mark the locations of the bracket holes.

 Mark the bracket holes

 Hold the bracket in place to mark the holes.
-An inch or so from the edge is usually a safe spot for an inside mount, as shown, but look at your blinds and make sure the bracket won’t interfere with the internal mechanisms of the blind.
+An inch or so from the edge is usually a safe spot for an inside mount, as shown.
+Look at your blinds and make sure the bracket won’t interfere with the internal mechanisms.
 If your blind came with a template for the bracket holes, use that to mark them.